-The Department is also fortunate to have skilled support services responsible for alarms, cameras, records management, blue light phones, and ID production.
-Our professional team of dispatchers handles over one hundred thousand calls for service every year.
-Our training unit is constantly in motion providing the latest and best training to our currently serving staff, as well as running a basic academy for our newest officers.
+The Department is also fortunate to have skilled support services responsible for cameras, alarms, records management, blue light phones and ID production.
+Our professional team of dispatchers handle over 100,000 calls for service every year.
+Our Training Unit provides the latest and best ongoing training to our currently serving staff, as well as running a basic sworn peace officer academy for our newest staff.
+This year, our Training Unit working with the University Medical Center, River and Eastman Campuses, and University Communications, will be providing on-line training for civilian response to active violence for our entire community.
+Similar training will be provided in person at orientation sessions as well as throughout the year by request.